Samiimov/psw_manager/README.md

     - **NOTE:** .env file stores mongo username, password, address and port.

 ### .env file
-**NOTE: If you are using docker-compose and environment.yml you donä't have to use this** The .env file contains different parameters for running the application:
+**NOTE: If you are using docker-compose and environment.yml you don't have to use this.**

+The .env file contains different parameters for running the application:
 - LOG_ENCRYPTION_KEY (32 byte key) : Voluntary
     - This variable contains an encryption key for the logger.
 If this is used the logger encrypts the output.